Thourum/weeklydev.io/Server/README.md

 # WOIP-backend

-This is the backend api for WOIP
+This is the server for WeeklyDev.io.

+It will host an http api for updating users and creating teams!